Ginny Weasley

-Ginevra Molly "Ginny" Weasley is a character in the Harry Potter series of novels by J. K. Rowling.
+Ginevra "Ginny" Weasley is a fictional character in the Harry Potter series of novels by J. K. Rowling.
 She is introduced in the first novel, Harry Potter and the Philosopher's Stone, as the youngest child and only daughter of Arthur and Molly Weasley.
 She becomes romantically involved with Harry Potter and eventually marries him.
-Ginny is portrayed by Bonnie Wright in all eight Harry Potter films.
+Ginny is portrayed by Bonnie Wright in all eight Harry Potter films, while in the upcoming Harry Potter television series she will be portrayed by Gracie Cochrane in the first season, and by Bonnie Hill in the second season.

 Creation and development

 In a 2005 interview, Rowling said Ginny is terrified of Harry when she first meets him, because she perceives him as a "rock god".
 Rowling hoped readers would gradually discover, over the course of the series, that Ginny is "pretty much the ideal girl for Harry".
 Rowling described Ginny as tough, gutsy, warm, compassionate and funny, and said these are qualities that Harry needs in his ideal woman.
 She said Harry requires a romantic partner who can "stand the demands of being with Harry Potter, because he's a scary boyfriend ...
 He's a marked man."
 Rowling said Ginny had to experience "a big emotional journey" before she could begin a romance with Harry.
 In the sixth novel, Harry Potter and the Half-Blood Prince, Rowling attempted to depict Ginny and Harry as "total equals" and "worthy of each other".
 Rowling also described Ginny as a "gifted witch".